anaderi/skygrid/Jeeves/src/main/java/jobdescriptor/README.md

 JOB DESCRIPTOR SPLIT METHODS
 =========
-This is programm for splitting jobs in various ways.
+This is a class for splitting jobs in various ways.

 Class JobDescriptor can create object by parsing JSON files and can split itself into smaller chunks